elefevre/elements-of-unit-testing-style/README.md

 [2]: see [this thread](https://groups.google.com/d/topic/mockito/Kik9Pt3kW6k/discussion) for example

 These problems are not due to Mockito itself.
 They are technical limitation from the Java environment.
 However, other annotations, at the very best, tends to make their intentions unclear.
-The @Rule annotation from JUnit 4.7 *check*, for example, is presented (by Kent Beck, no less) as a good way to create resources that must be created safely before a test method and, more importantly, must be shut down cleanly (in effect partly replacing the need for @Before/@After methods).
+The @Rule annotation from JUnit 4.7 *XXXXXXXXXXXXXXXXXcheckXXXXXXXXXXXXXXX*, for example, is presented (by Kent Beck, no less) as a good way to create resources that must be created safely before a test method and, more importantly, must be shut down cleanly (in effect partly replacing the need for @Before/@After methods).
 However, few people find this easy to understand. @Before/@After methods are probably the more intuitive way (especially for newcomers on the code base) to go in general.

 There are other examples, such as @RunWith(SpringJUnit4ClassRunner.class) from Spring Framework.
 They all suffer from some limitation.
 Either they require the usage of additional annotations (often on the test class itself), or their behavior is difficult to understand, or they place limitations on how you can write your tests, or, simply, hide things that might be useful to see directly from within your tests.